 In the more advanced cases, there can be any number of different colors, lanes, columns, holding areas, resources, dots, icons, magnets, tag-along stickies, and other aspects that show different information under different conditions.
 For many reasons, these two formats are used relatively rarely among hardware teams.

 More common among hardware teams today is a Generic Kanban board.
 In this format, tasks of any kind go through a very generic ‘process’ from the backlog to in-process, to done.
 Sometimes there are planning steps or various other high-level stages, when the process is standard enough for those other steps to be part of it regularly.

 Most digital VWM tools available today use Generic Kanban and/or Process-specific Kanban formats.

-Why don't these formats work well for hardware teams?
+Why don't these visual management boards work well for hardware teams?

 If you have read our series on the many differences between Software and Hardware development and the applicability of Agile techniques to hardware projects, you know that we see several clear and largely unavoidable differences between hardware and software projects.
 We will expand the list of differences here to include more aspects which impact the best format and tools to use :

 1. High variety of project and activity types